13 tips to help you create irresistible gated content

 If the title doesn’t sell it, no one will be interested.

 If in doubt – especially if you’re not a copywriter – focus on clarity.
-If there’s genuine value there, a clear description of what it is, who it’s for and how it’s going to help can’t go wrong.
+If there’s genuine value there, a clear description of what your gated content is, who it’s for and how it’s going to help can’t go wrong.

 Quantify your gated content's value